 Salary and Benefits

 Fellows are employed by the UW School of Medicine and Public Health and are paid as PGY-4 residents unless they are admitted with advanced standing due to their previous graduate medical education history.
 Benefits are included and there is an ample budget for CME.
 For more information on the benefits provided to fellows by the LGBTQ+ health fellowship, please visit the UW Human Resources website.

-The 12-month fellowship will begin July 1, 2022 unless alternate arrangements are made.
-The search, screen, and recruitment committee will review applications beginning immediately after the application due date of Friday, October 8, 2021 at 11:59 pm CT, virtually interview candidates in November 2021, and offer the inaugural fellowship position to the successful candidate no later than December 15, 2021.
+The 12-month fellowship will begin July 1, 2023 unless alternate arrangements are made.
+The search, screen, and recruitment committee will review applications beginning immediately after the application due date of October 3, 2022 at 11:59 pm CT, virtually interview candidates through October 31, and offer the fellowship position to the successful candidate no later than Friday, November 11, 2022.